progress/Spark-Toolkit/CONTRIBUTING.md

-Contribute to the Spark Toolkit
+Contribute to the Progress Spark Toolkit
 ===

-*Help us improve the Spark Toolkit*
+*Help us improve the Progress Spark Toolkit*

 * [Report an Issue](#bug "Learn how to report an issue")
 * [Request a Feature](#request "Learn how to submit a feature or improvement request")